Stack-oriented programming: Stack-based algorithms

 the calculation can be performed in exactly the same manner and achieve the correct result.
 The steps of the calculation are shown in the table below.
 Each column shows an input element (the plate at the end of the conveyor), and the contents of the stack after processing that input.

 After processing all the input, the stack contains 56, which is the answer.

 From this, the following can be concluded: a stack-based programming language has only one way to handle data, by taking one piece of data from atop the stack, termed popping, and putting data back atop the stack, termed pushing.
 Any expression that can be written conventionally, or in another programming language, can be written in postfix (or prefix) form and thus be amenable to being interpreted by a stack-oriented language.

 Stack manipulation

 Since the stack is the key means to manipulate data in a stack-oriented language, such languages often provide some sort of stack manipulation operators.
 Commonly provided are dup, to duplicate the element atop the stack, exch (or swap), to exchange elements atop the stack (the first becomes second and the second becomes first), roll, to cyclically permute elements in the stack or on part of the stack, pop (or drop), to discard the element atop the stack (push is implicit), and others.
 These become key in studying procedures.

 Stack effect diagrams

-As an aid to understanding the effect of statement, a short comment is used showing the top of the stack before and after the statement.
+As an aid to understanding the effect of the statement, a short comment is used showing the top of the stack before and after the statement.
 The top of the stack is rightmost if there are multiple items.
 This notation is commonly used in the Forth language, where comments are enclosed in parentheses.